About Culture Gaps

-As I relearned, rediscovered and reclaimed my culture, I contrasted my experiences abroad with my recent experiences in the United States.
-If unprepared for common social and cultural norms, even the most well-intentioned visitor, expatriate, immigrant or returnee can get baffled, nervous and confused – and that can lead to mistakes and miscommunication.
-Knowing what to do, expect and avoid can help bridge those gaps.
+Slowly, I stopped comparing the U.S. with other countries I'd lived abroad and began to accept the cultural differences.
+As I relearned, rediscovered and reclaimed my culture, I understood how even the most well-intentioned visitor, expatriate, immigrant or returnee can get baffled, nervous and confused – and that can lead to miscommunication.
+Knowing how to communicate in the right situations and could bridge the culture gaps.

 Eventually, I established Culture Gaps to help visitors to the United States and permanent residents become effective communicators of English in American culture.